jmnuf/grop/README.md

 # Grop

 ## The Poor Mans Grep
-This is just a basic recreational remaking of some of grep's capabilities.
+Started as a basic recreational remaking of some of grep's capabilities, but now I'm making it work to follow my own workflow.
-Made mostly because I use windows and I like grep but I'm not changing to linux just for some utilities that I can literally build myself for some everyday life file searching.
+Made mostly because I use windows and I like grep but I'm not changing to linux just for some utilities that I can literally build myself for some everyday life file searching (file explorer is incredibly slow and terrible for searching for files).

 ## Functionality List
 I'm not making it do all the things grep can do, cause that's insane for a side-project.